 - Class Schedule: Monday–Thursday evenings at 5:20 p.m. and 7:30 p.m.

 - Time to Complete: Three years, on average

-- Choose from ten in-demand concentrations designed for the rapidly evolving future of business
+- Choose from fifteen in-demand concentrations designed for the rapidly evolving future of business

 - Create a new schedule each semester to learn at a pace that fits your life